Fulco (bishop of Estonia): Identification with Folquinus

 Fulco is sometimes speculated to be the same person as a certain Folquinus, a late 12th century Bishop of Finland, briefly mentioned in a mid-15th century chronicle Chronicon episcoporum Finlandensium after equally legendary Rodulff and before quite historical Thomas.
 The chronicle claimed him to be Swedish by birth.
-Folquinus was again mentioned in another chronicle of the same name by Paulus Juusten, the Bishop of Turku, about 100 years later, adding that during a Novgorodian attack to Finland in 1198 he was still in office.
+Folquinus was again mentioned in another chronicle of the same name by Paulus Juusten, the Bishop of Turku, about 100 years later, adding that during a Russian attack to Finland in 1198 he was still in office.
+However, no such attack is known from other sources, and Paulus Juusten seems to have based his claim of an attack on an incorrect reading of the year, as Novgorodians did attack Turku in 1318.

 The name "Fulco" appears in unrelated Scandinavian sources as the Latinized form of "Folke".
 Also Folquinus is known to have stood for Folke in various medieval texts, as the Latin suffix -inus (meaning "pertaining to") in the name just emphasizes its first part.
 As the two bishops had similar names and they worked roughly around the same time in neighboring areas under Lund's missionary supervision, possibility for the identification remains, although the church in Finland is officially sceptical about it.